 QUESTION #7: What about the science!
 I don’t believe anything I read anymore unless someone cites studies that support it (even though I never actually read the studies, I just like to see the word “studies” and then assume everything is legit).
 Do you have any published research from smart people in some reputable journal that supports the claims you’re making?

 Yup.
-How about something published in the Journal of the International Society of Sports Nutrition (JISSN) that was co-authored by people at the very top of this field (Alan Aragon, Brad Schoenfeld, James Krieger)?
+How about something published in the Journal of the International Society of Sports Nutrition (JISSN) that was co-authored by people at the very top of this field (like Brad Schoenfeld and James Krieger)?
 If so, it’s here and here.

 QUESTION #8: But some random bro at my gym and some random bro on social media and some random steroid-using bodybuilder and some random person who is paid by a supplement company all disagree with this!!